silentgameplays/Himan-2-Silent-Assassin-Resolution-and-Black-Screen-Fix-Windows-10/README.md

 3. Install the game again
 4. Apply the fix again

-# NB for all the users,please report any issues to the issues section in the github repo,not on my gaming youtube channel!
+# NB for all the users,please report any issues to the issues section in the github repo,not on my gaming youtube channel under unrelated videos!
 # Credit goes to silentgamepls